The Officials Information is divided into THREE sections:

 SECTION TWO: JUNIOR CLUB OFFICIALS:

-Each team in the Delta Region is required to have at least two certified referees and one certified scorekeeper listed on the team roster.
+Each team in the Delta Region is required to have at least two certified referees, one certified scorekeeper, on certified Libero trackers and two certified Line Judges listed on the team roster.
 Different levels of officiating certification are available through the Delta Region.
 Please review each certification requirement outlined in this Official’s Guidebook.

 With the increasing expectation of quality officials for volleyball matches, it is the policy of the Delta Region that certified coaches or certified chaperones of Junior Teams accept the role of primary referee (R1) for their team, when a paid official is not working the set.
 Junior Officials may serve as a secondary referee (R2).
 We believe that this is the best direction for us to take for the protection of the younger players and the integrity of the game.
 We expect all Junior Programs to embrace this concept and participate fully as a club.